open-cogsci/datamatrix/doc-pelican/content/pages/memoization.md

 ### Persistent memoization, memoization keys, and cache clearing

-If you pass `persistent=True` to the `memoize` decorator, the cache will be written to disk, in a subfolder `.memoize` of the current working directory.
+If you pass `persistent=True` to the `memoize` decorator, the cache will be written to disk, by default to a subfolder `.memoize` of the current working directory.
 The filename will correspond to the memoization key, which by default is derived from the function name and the arguments.

+If you want to change the cache folder, you can either pass a `folder` keyword to the `memoize` decorator, or change the `memoize.folder` class property before applying the `memoize` decorator to any functions.

 You can also specify a custom memoization key through the `key` keyword.
 If you specify a custom key, `memoize` will no longer distinguish between different arguments (and thus no longer be real `memoization`).